rsmudge/cortana-scripts/beef_strike/readme.txt

 5. Load beef_strike.cna cortana script.
 A sub new menu will appear on the attack menu

-6. Connect to your Beef server instance and put your RESTful API key.
+6. Connect to your Beef server instance.

-6. Begin the zombies recruitment.
+7. Begin the zombies recruitment.
 You can use xss exploitation or ettercap method.
 In this folder you will find the infect.filter file.
    This is the default file for html injection.
 You must change it and point to your beef server.
    The default value is the localhost address and port 3000 the default port of beef server Have fun with ettercap filter: http://www.irongeek.com/i.php?page=security/ettercapfilter
       You can also use the web cloner or mass mailer for recruitment purpose.

-7. if you have choose MiTM recruitment method, choose the interface to poison and let beef_strike do the job
+8. if you have choose MiTM recruitment method, choose the interface to poison and let beef_strike do the job.
+You can also use hooker to play with beef hook inside cobalt strike workflow.

 8. Once a zombie appear, many beef's commands (and you can add) are automatically launch again victim.
    You have profiling the victim browser (you can see result on zombies menu item).